 0-3.
 Steps 0-3 of clause 6.20.2.3 applies.

-4. After receiving the DC call request, the DCSF determines the policy about how to process the application data channel establishment requirement based on the related parameters in the DC call request and/or operator strategy.
+4. After receiving the media change request notification, the DCSF determines the policy about how to process the application data channel establishment requirement based on the related parameters in the notification and/or operator strategy.

+5. DCSF determines (in this example) that the added application data channel stream of the offer takes the Data Channel Application as target endpoint, hereby requiring anchoring in the local DCMF or enhanced MRF.
+DCSF prepares originating side MDC2 media information required by DCMF.

-5. DCSF invokes IMS AS service to send data channel control request to IMS AS with the policy of application data channel establishment, and it includes the indications as follows:
+6. DCSF requests IMSAS to connect the offered application data channel stream to the DCMF.

-- Initiates the application data channel establishment which takes originating DCMF or enhanced MRF as target point and does not initiate application data channel to terminating network.

-The DCSF also includes the media point information, i.e. IP address/port of DCSF for routing of further application requests and applications between DCSF and DCMF or enhanced MRF via interface MDC1.